lindsera1/election-analysis/README.md

 After our analysis, the results were as follows:

--There were 369,711 total votes cast in the election
+- There were 369,711 total votes cast in the election

 The candidates names and results: